erickhun/blog/content/posts/kubernetes-faster-services-no-cpu-limits.md

 description = ""
 draft = false
 image = "/img/about-bg.jpg"
-title = "Kubernetes: Make your services faster by removing CPU limits"
+title = "Kubernetes: Make your services faster by removing CPU limits, and why you shouldn't"
 +++

 At Buffer, we've been using [Kubernetes since 2016](https://kubernetes.io/case-studies/buffer/).
 We've been managing our k8s (kubernetes) cluster with [kops](https://kops.sigs.k8s.io), it has about 60 nodes (on AWS), and runs about 1500 containers.
 Our transition to a micro-service architecture has been full of trial and errors.
 Even after a few years running k8s, we are still learning its secrets.
 This post will talk about how something we thought was a good thing, but ended up to be not as great as we thought: **CPU limits**.